cchauve/lrcstats/README.md

 The main two files that LRCstats takes as input are:

 1. a corrected long reads file in FASTA format
-2. a ref-uLR two-way alignment file in MAF format
+2. a Ref-uLR two-way alignment file in MAF format

 The paths to these files can be provided in either a configuration file or as command line arguments.